mpiraux/draft-piraux-quic-multipath-additional-addresses/draft-piraux-quic-additional-addresses.md

 ## Example of use

-{{fig-example}} illustrates an example of use for Additional Addresses in a QUIC deployment featuring a load balancer and a multihomed server making use of the Preferred Address mechanism.
+{{fig-example}} illustrates an example of use for ADDITIONAL_ADDRESSES in a QUIC deployment featuring a load balancer and a multihomed server making use of the Preferred Address mechanism.

-First, the client sends its Initial packet to the load balancer, which forwards it to the first server IP.
+First, the client sends its Initial packet indicating support for this extension to the load balancer, which forwards it to the first server IP.
 The server answers to the QUIC connection opening and indicates its first IP as a preferred address and its second one as an additional address.
 When the handshake completes, the client validates the